Silver Lupine (Lupinus albifrons)

 Toxicity to livestock

-[edit]The plant is deer-resistant due to the presence of the bitter-tasting alkaloid toxins anagyrine and lupinine.[7]
-Because of these toxins lupines can negatively affect livestock, causing birth defects and decreasing weight especially in young, inexperienced cattle.[7]
+The plant is deer-resistant due to the presence of the bitter-tasting alkaloid toxins anagyrine and lupinine.[7]
+These toxins can negatively affect livestock, causing birth defects and weight loss, especially in young, inexperienced cattle.[7]
 When cows are under stress from lactating, especially in times of low forage availability, they will consume more lupine than usual.[7]

 Ecology